Saleable Pricing

 How do we make our home more saleable?

-For our home to be the most saleable, it needs to be the most attractively priced property of its type.
-Saleability is ultimately determined by price.
+For our home to be more saleable, especially the most saleable over the competition, it needs offer the strongest value proposition, or more specifically, it needs to be the most attractively priced property of its type.

 To better understand this, let’s consider the following scenario in the image below.